semper44/ecom-ripoff/README.md

 # ecom-ripoff
 A ripoff of my ecommerce app. main code is private, you can contact me for the main code.

-E-Commerce App Documentation
+**E-Commerce App Documentation
-Table of Contents
+##Table of Contents
-Introduction
-Features
+-Introduction
+-Features
-Technologies Used
+-Technologies Used
-Installation
-Usage
-Frontend
+-Installation
+-Usage
+-Frontend
-Real-time Notifications
+    -Real-time Notifications
-API Requests
+    -API Requests
-Libraries and Frameworks
+    -Libraries and Frameworks
-State Management
+    -State Management
-Admin Pages
+    -Admin Pages
-User Ratings
+    -User Ratings
-Backend
-APIs
+-Backend
+    -APIs
-Authentication and Authorization
+    -Authentication and Authorization
-Caching
-Testing
-Introduction
+    -Caching
+-Testing

+**Introduction
 Welcome to our E-Commerce app, a platform where users can buy and sell goods.
 The app offers real-time updates for buyers and sellers, with features such as following favorite sellers, instant notifications, and detailed user and sales statistics.
 This documentation provides a comprehensive guide to understanding and using the app.

-Features
+**Features
-User registration and authentication
+-User registration and authentication
-Real-time notifications for buyers and sellers Following favorite sellers for updates
+-Real-time notifications for buyers and sellers.
+-Following favorite sellers for updates.
-Cart management with Redux Toolkit
+-Cart management with Redux Toolkit.
-Admin pages with sales, users, and goods statistics MUI Datagrid for tabular representation of goods Seller ratings and reviews
+-Admin pages with sales, users, and goods statistics.
+-MUI Datagrid for tabular representation of goods.
+-Seller ratings and reviews.
-Password reset via email
+-Password reset via email.

-Technologies Used
+**Technologies Used
 Frontend: React, Socket.IO, Axios, Fetch, React Query, Swiper, React Chart.js, React Redux Toolkit, Context API
 Backend: Django, Django Rest Framework (DRF), CORS, REST framework simplejwt Installation